jimu-gh/Kashi/README.md

 ### Step 1: Install BetterTouchTool

-Kashi is a plugin for BTT, so first you will need to download and install [BetterTouchTool](https://folivora.ai/).
+Kashi was made for BTT, so first you will need to download and install [BetterTouchTool](https://folivora.ai/).
+The software is free to use (to an extent).

 ### Step 2: Install Python & Necessary Modules